 By R&D we generally mean product and process improvement in food industry.
-If R&D is focussing only on product and process the intervention is only within 20% of the total cost.
-R&D has to create significant innovation in all other areas and that may happen through technology, opines Rajat Baisya
+If R&D is focusing only on product and process the intervention is only within 20% of the total cost.
+R&D in food industry has to create significant innovation in all other areas and that may happen through technology, opines Rajat Baisya.

 India is in the threshold of the company of leading global economies and fast integrating with the global economy.
 Our GDP stands at USD 2.44 trillion and per capita is USD 1850 growing at a rate of 6.7%.
 As the economy is growing contribution of the service sector continues to grow and currently at 60%, industry 24% and agriculture only 16% of our GDP.
 We are the 10th largest economy in terms of nominal GDP and 3rd largest in terms of purchasing power parity.
 But we still have a long way to go.
 Although agriculture contributes to 16% of our GDP but over 50% of our workforce is engaged in agriculture only.